zsiki/GeoEasy/doc/step_by_step.rst

 the name of the loaded datasets popup, in this case only *test1* is visible, select it.
 Fieldbook data are displayed in the default mask type.

+.. note:: The mask name is used for dialog boxes containg tabular data.
+This comes from the display masks which were used on old Leica instruments.

 .. figure:: images/fieldbook.png
 	:align: center